Non-stationary Spatio-Temporal Modeling Using the Stochastic Advection-Diffusion Equation: Code implementations

 \section{Code implementations}

-The models described in this work are implemented in the Python package currently named \texttt{spdepy}.
+The models described in this work are implemented in a Python package named \texttt{spdepy}.
 The package is available at \url{https://github.com/berild/spdepy} and is under development.
 Currently, the package is not available on PyPI, but can be installed using poetry.

 The package is built from scratch using mostly NumPy and Cython for C++ interaction.
 The construction of the precision matrix components is done in C++ in order to speed up the computations.
 The models are only available for 2D spatial fields with a time component, but an extension to 3D and time is possible.